Last updated April 18, 2022.

 Psychological research has shown that humans can think at different levels of abstraction that shape their psychological distance to entities like AIs and farmed animals.
 These levels of abstraction, known as construal level, can shift between concrete (detailed, local, close) and abstract (general, global, distant) ways of thinking.
 How does thinking in concrete and close or abstract and distant ways shape the perception that AIs who exist now are threatening to humans?
 What about AIs who exist in the future?
 What are the effects of concrete and abstract ways of thinking on the moral consideration of AIs?

 How do humans perceive nonhuman AIs who may be homogeneous in appearance or behavior as individuals rather than as a group or an exemplar of a group?
 What effect does individuation have on the moral consideration of a specific individual?
 What effect does individuation have on the moral consideration of the whole species or group?
-(This project idea is analogous to an in-progress project on the individuation of animals.)

 Recognizing emotions from facial expressions facilitates human interpersonal interactions and face perception differs for human ingroups and outgroups.
 The faces of AIs embodied in robots have been shown to be important for human-AI interactions.
 How AIs see and process human faces to recognize human emotions has also been important for developing computer vision.
 Less work has investigated how humans perceive and recognize the facial expressions of AIs embodied in robots.
 Do humans perceive emotions differently in the faces of AIs compared to humans?
 How similar is emotion recognition for human-like robot faces and human faces?